We currently have a number of vacancies;

 - Group Leader

 CEPAMS Group Leader Positions

-Group Leaders will run internationally outstanding and innovative research programmes.
+We are recruiting tenure-track Group Leaders to join CEPAMS and deliver internationally outstanding and innovative research programmes.

 Applications from female candidates and international candidates are especially welcome.

 International scientists have assimilated successfully in CEPAMS, both scientifically and culturally (for example, Canadian, Greek and Korean Group Leaders working in Shanghai).

 How to apply

 Your CV should include a recent photograph and the names and contact details of three academic referees.

 In addition, you should provide statements of current and future research plans (no more than three A4 pages for each).